SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-demo-device.md

 This should send alternate anomalous and non-anomalous measurements to {{< product-c8y-iot >}} on behalf of your demo device.

 You should notice anomaly detection alarms for every anomalous measurement that it sends.
-These alarms generated from your device will be visible under the **Alarms** page of the Device Management application.
+These alarms generated from your device will be visible under the **Alarms** page of the Device management application.